Archie Meets the Punisher: Plot

-When a drug smuggler known as "Red" becomes a fugitive after agreeing to turn state's evidence to the United States government, the government asks Punisher to locate and return him alive.
-Red escapes from Punisher in New York City, fleeing to Riverdale, where he adopts a new alias and uses his legitimate business interests to take shelter at the home of wealthy industrialist Hiram Lodge, who is unaware of Red's criminal history.
+When a drug smuggler known as "Red" becomes a fugitive after agreeing to turn state's evidence to the United States government, the government asks the Punisher to locate and return him alive.
+Red escapes from the Punisher in New York City, fleeing to Riverdale, where he adopts a new alias and uses his legitimate business interests to take shelter at the home of wealthy industrialist Hiram Lodge, who is unaware of Red's criminal history.
 Red draws the attention of Hiram's teenage daughter Veronica because his appearance is very similar to her frequent suitor, Archie Andrews.
 To get back at Archie for accidentally ruining their date to the school dance that night, Veronica asks Red to take her instead.

-Meanwhile, Punisher and his partner Microchip track Red to Riverdale and are cynical about the town's innocent demeanor.
+Meanwhile, the Punisher and his partner Microchip track Red to Riverdale and are cynical about the town's innocent demeanor.
 They see Archie with his friend Jughead Jones in an ice cream shop and believe him to be Red.
 While they are observing him, some thugs from New York arrive and make the same mistake.
 The thugs know about Red's deal with the government and intend to kill him before he can testify.
-They abduct Archie and Jughead, prompting a car chase as Punisher attempts to rescue "Red".
-After a car wreck, Punisher quickly realizes his error and lets Archie go.
-Punisher and Microchip continue to secretly monitor Archie, hoping the remaining thugs will make the same mistake and come into the open.
+They abduct Archie and Jughead, prompting a car chase as the Punisher attempts to rescue "Red".
+After a car wreck, the Punisher quickly realizes his error and lets Archie go.
+The Punisher and Microchip continue to secretly monitor Archie, hoping the remaining thugs will make the same mistake and come into the open.